 (Syn.
 Nassella cernua)

-Stipa cernua's foliage color is green-gray and type is deciduous.
+Foliage of Stipa cernua has color green-gray and is deciduous.

 Communities for Stipa cernua:Chaparral, Coastal Sage Scrub, Southern Oak Woodland and Central Oak Woodland.